krishna-saini/My_DSA_Notes/Design_DS_with_test_case/tree/README.md

 - BFS is guaranteed to find the shortest path between the starting node and any other reachable node in an unweighted graph.
 - It is optimal for finding the shortest path.
 - It requires more memory to keep track of all the nodes at the current level.
+- space complexity of the algorithm will be O(W) for the queue, where W is the maximum number of nodes on any level.
+The space complexity of the above algorithm will be O(N) as we need to return a list containing the level order traversal.
+- The time complexity of the above algorithm is O(N), where N is the total number of nodes in the tree.
+This is due to the fact that we traverse each node once

 ### Traversal Methods: DFS vs BFS